spences10/scottspence.com/copy/speaking.md

 ### Whiskey Wednesday - August

-Episode #7 - Mental Wellbeing As A Developer, Becoming and being a developer is not an easy task.
+Episode #7 - Mental Well-being As A Developer, Becoming and being a developer is not an easy task.
 Many challenges await us in the daily battle.
-It's important to keep good mental wellbeing.
+It's important to keep good mental well-being.
 We will talk about common problems among developers.

 📺 [Watch it on YouTube](https://www.youtube.com/watch?v=0P8GTyBEUVE)